 How to Cope With Allergies & Asthma During the Winter

-“Two-thirds of allergy sufferers have symptoms year-round, so it’s not just a matter of the first freeze hitting and your symptoms disappearing,” Dr. Bryan Martin, president of the American College of Allergy, Asthma and Immunology (ACAAI), said in a college news release.
+“Two-thirds of allergy sufferers have symptoms year-round, so it’s not just a matter of the first freeze hitting and your symptoms disappearing,” Dr. Bryan Martin, president of the American College of Allergy, Asthma, and Immunology (ACAAI), said in a college news release.

 “Even after the pollen season dies down, there are environmental triggers to deal with — things like mold, dust and pet dander.
 The winter holidays can bring a whole new set of triggers,” he explained.

 For example, very cold, dry air can trigger asthma, experts warn.
-When going outside in very cold weather, people with asthma should cover their mouth and nose with a scarf or face mask, especially if they’re exercising.
+When going outside in the very cold weather, people with asthma should cover their mouth and nose with a scarf or face mask, especially if they’re exercising.